Amazon Kindle Scams Can Make Easy Money For Rogue Authors

 Another problem that scammers exploit with ease is Amazon’s technical inability to count pages that are read by Kindle Unlimited (KU) subscribers.

 Of course, authors are paid by the number of pages that are read.
 But in fact, Amazon doesn’t really know how many.

 Kindle makes the calculation based on the location a reader is at in an ebook.
-Therefore, if a reader skips pages, Kindle counts the pages that are skipped.
+Therefore, if a reader skips pages, Kindle counts the skipped pages.

 In reaction, Amazon has tried limiting the length of ebooks and placed bans on tables of content at the end of an ebook.

 Yet, the scams continue in various forms because Amazon still can’t count pages.

-One can only hope that Amazon takes action very soon to protect readers from these obvious Kindle scams.
+One can only hope that Amazon takes action very soon to protect readers and authors from these obvious Kindle scams.